Rohitkd0012/ping_pong_game/README.md

 # ping_pong_game
 Ping pong game using python .
 This project uses only turtle module from python .

+Hope helpful